 LSAT Score Calculator

-Convert your LSAT raw score into a scaled 120 to 180 score, see your estimated percentile, and find out how competitive you are for US law schools, all in a fast, free, premium tool by Online Tools.
+Convert your LSAT raw score into a scaled 120–180 score, see your estimated percentile, and find out which law school tiers your score is competitive for all in one free tool.

 Estimated Scaled Score